Winning the Wrong Way

 What My New Year’s Resolution Taught Me About Measuring Success in 2026

-And the failure rate escalates to approximately 43% who have quit by the end of January (right about now, as a matter of fact), and only about 8 -12% ever fully achieve their goals long term.
+The failure rate escalates to about 43% who have quit by the end of January.
+Right about now, as a matter of fact.
+Only about 8-12% ever fully achieve their goals long term.

 These patterns reflect a broader reality in behavior change that we know all too well here at Butler Street Consulting: